Skip to main content

 Statistical Models:

-This model predicts maximum summer harmful algal bloom (HAB) extent as a function of the 9-year cumulative bioavailable phosphorus load from the Maumee River.
-This model explains 84% of interannual HAB variability.
+This model predicts maximum summer harmful algal bloom (HAB) size as a function of bioavailable phosphorus loads from the Maumee River and added a lake temperature term.
+It includes a linear relationship with the cumulative load and a change-point-linear relationship with the spring load of the prediction year.
+This current model explains 84% of interannual HAB variability.
 This model continues to be used as part of the NOAA ensemble annual HAB forecasts.

 • Scavia, D., Wang, Y. C., & Obenour, D. R. (2023).
 Advancing freshwater ecological forecasts: Harmful algal blooms in Lake Erie.
 Science of The Total Environment, 856, 158959.